What are the Types of Brain Injuries?

-Most Common Causes of Brain Damage
+Most Common Causes of Brain Damage.

 Often it results from crashing into a windshield during a car accident.
 Even without an impact, the G-forces of an impact can cause your brain to go from sudden acceleration to sudden deceleration.
-And this is exactly what occurs in a whiplash event.
+And precisely, this is what occurs in a whiplash event.

-What are the Parts of the Brain?
+What Are the Various Parts of the Brain?

 These are called the: